Anil-appari007/springboot/README.md

 build command is
 $ mvn package
-will generate a war file target/demo-0.0.1-SNAPSHOT.jar
+will generate a jar file target/demo-0.0.1-SNAPSHOT.jar

 To run this,
 $ java -jar target/demo-0.0.1-SNAPSHOT.jar